SebaTheProgrammer/RetroGameEngine/README.md

 ## Acknowledgments

-Special thanks to [Programming 4 Course Instructors] for their guidance and support throughout the development of this project.
+Special thanks to my Programming 4 Course Instructors for their guidance and support throughout the development of this project.

 ---